Lostock Hall: Governance

 Lostock Hall is an unparished ward and forms part of the South Ribble borough.

 Following the South Ribble local council elections in May 2015 Councillors Joseph Clifford Hughes, Jacqui Mort and Renee Noreen Blow, all of the Conservative Party, were elected to represent the Lostock Hall ward.

-Lostock Hall forms part of the Lostock Hall & Bamber Bridge electoral division on Lancashire County Council and is represented by Jeff Couperthwaite, also of the Conservative Party.
+Lostock Hall forms part of the Lostock Hall & Bamber Bridge electoral division on Lancashire County Council and is represented by David William Bollenberg, of the Labour Party.

 Since the general election in 2010 the area has formed part of an extended Ribble Valley constituency.
 The member of parliament for this constituency is Nigel Evans of the Conservative Party.

 Boundary changes proposed by the Boundary Commission for England as part of Sixth Periodic Review of Westminster constituencies would see Lostock Hall move into a revised South Ribble seat at the next general election.
 The recommendations were submitted to the Government on 5 September 2018 and it’s now up to Parliament to decide whether the boundary changes will be implemented.